Welcome to the Beaver County Library System's "1,000 Books Before Kindergarten" program!

 - Read books to your child and record each title on the reading sheet.
 Books may be read more than once and recorded.
 Books read at library story times, day care centers, preschools, or by others may be counted.

-- Return completed reading sheet to receive a sticker and your next reading sheet or print sheets from here or keep track of your books online.
+- Return completed reading sheet to receive a sticker and your next reading sheet or print sheets from here.

 - When you have finished 1,000 books, you will receive a certificate and a gift.
 But, most important, your child will have a jumpstart on success in school.